 - First and the foremost thing, People don’t like ads.

 - Make ads user-friendly, treat ads as an exit point for your readers\customers

-- Think of the first impression factor (bounce rate) – If a person likes your blog the first time he sees it, I’m sure he’ll comeback to read another post\article.
+- Think of the first impression factor (Blog Design) – If a person likes your blog the first time he sees it, I’m sure he’ll comeback to read another post\article.